 Whisk in the black sesame powder or paste.

-Then add about half of the hot milk into the mixture to temper.
 Whisk together until well blended then pour back into the saucepan.
-Keep whisking constantly to keep the mixture smooth and heat over a medium heat just until thickened.
+Whisk constantly to keep the mixture smooth over a medium heat just until thickened.

 As soon as it's thickened, remove from the heat to avoid curdling the eggs.
 At this point, the mixture should smoothly coat a spoon without running down it.
 This is a sign that it's ready.
-Add the cold whipping/heavy cream and leave to cool.
-Then chill for a couple of hours or overnight.

 What Can I make with Leftover Egg Whites?

-As this uses 5 egg yolks, save the egg whites in a sealed jar or covered glass.
 The whites can keep in the fridge for about 5 days plus they freeze well too.
-Here are some recipe ideas that need egg whites - so save them up and enjoy these:
+Here are some recipes that use egg whites - so save them up and enjoy these:

 - Light French Chocolate Mousse (no cream)